Udaharanam Sujatha: Plot

-Sujatha, being naïve, decides to meet the District Collector (Mamta Mohandas) to plan her daughters academic future.
-She somehow manages get into collector's residence and tells the Collector about her dream to see Athira as a District Collector.
+Sujatha, being naïve, decides to meet the District Collector Deepa to plan her daughter's academic future.
+She somehow manages to get into collector's residence and tells the Collector about her dream to see Athira as a District Collector.
 The Collector - much to the surprise of Sujatha - tells her that she herself came from a very low income family and couldn't afford to go to expensive private "coaching classes" for Civil Service Exams.

-Sujatha soon discovers that her daughter only scored good marks in the last series of exams because she didn't want to attend classes with her mother.
-Determined to change her daughter Sujatha again starts attending the school.
+Sujatha soon discovers that Athira only scored good marks in the last series of exams because she didn't want to attend classes with Sujatha.
+Determined to change her, Sujatha again starts attending the school.
 Sujatha now starts taking more and more jobs, works late into the night in small restaurants, and saves more and more money for Athira (and to pay out her family debts).
-One day Sujatha finds out that Athira has stolen her savings to buy expensive school bags, slippers and dress.
-Sujatha gets humiliated by the landlady to whom she owes money.
-Athira suspects that her mother is earning money by prostitution.
+One day, Sujatha finds out that Athira has stolen her savings to buy expensive school bags, slippers and dress.
+Sujatha gets humiliated by the landlady Thulasi to whom she owes money.
+Athira suspects that Sujatha is earning money by prostitution.
 The relation between the mother and daughter reaches an all-time low.

-While going to work Sujatha meets with a road accident and is severely wounded.
-In the hospital, Athira gets to know that her mother is not doing any prostitution but she is working day and night in a small restaurant in the city.
-Athira visits her mother in the hospital and asks for forgiveness and vows to "study hard from now on".
+While going to work, Sujatha meets with a road accident and is severely wounded.
+In the hospital, Athira gets to know from her friend Rajeev that Sujatha is not doing any prostitution but she is working day and night in a small restaurant in the city.
+Athira visits Sujatha in the hospital and asks for forgiveness and vows to "study hard from now on".

-Reformed Athira passes 10th class exams (SSLC) with good marks, along with Sujatha, and she eventually fulfils her mother's dream by becoming a District Collector.
+After realising her mistakes, Athira passes the (SSLC) exams with good marks, along with Sujatha, and she eventually fulfils her mother's dream by becoming a District Collector.
 After being asked what inspired her to apply for the Administrative Service, she answers that she is inspired by her mother, who now tutors economically backward students for free.